grapl-security/grapl/src/rust/plugin-work-queue/README.md

 `pipeline_message` is the raw bytes to be interpreted by the plugin.
 The message is limited to 256MB as an arbitrary but reasonable upper limit.

-`status` is an enum representing the state. 'enqueued' is the default, and a message will be set to either 'processed' or 'failed' based on its success.
+`current_status` is an enum representing the state. 'enqueued' is the default, and a message will be set to either 'processed' or 'failed' based on its success.

 `creation_time` is when the row was created.